jckleiner/ci-cd-examples/github-actions/README.md

 # TODOs
  * How does versions work? my-action@v3 -> does this use the latest 3.x.x?
- * Create your own action repository to test stuff
+ * Create Your Own GitHub Actions: https://www.youtube.com/watch?v=jwdG6D-AB1k
  * Nested folders in workflows folder?
- * Setup your own runner?
+ * Setup your own runner with Docker?
+   * GitHub Actions Self Hosted Runner (Autoscaling with Kubernetes): https://www.youtube.com/watch?v=lD0t-UgKfEo&t=295s
- * more about caching
+ * learn more about caching
+ * Learn more (and maybe document) about signing containers: https://www.youtube.com/watch?v=OqZlKbTRWOY